manuito/robot-large/README.md

 Everything is build using standard modules, integrated with a perma-proto board.
 The perma proto board is an official Mega perma proto, which is the easier to use actually with Mega2560 (I tryed some other + custom perma proto).

-**Update** : robot has now a pixy2 CMUCAM on board, linked to the mega board.
-The code for it is not completed yet.
-I will use it for testing Pixy2 capabilities, and maybe to add "line following" ability to the robot.
+**Update** : robot has now a raspberryPi camera on board.
+For now it is used only through standard RaspberryPu camera streaming

 ## Programming it